hgrecco/simbio/docs/model/static.md

 Simulator(Model).run(t=t).plot()
 ```

-## Varying initial concetrations and parameters
+## Varying initial concentrations and parameters

 While we set the initial concentrations and parameter values when we create a model,
 they can be varied at the simulation stage.